Causes Of Panic Attacks And How You Can Cope

 What is a panic attack?

 Some individuals have had what's considered a limited-symptom panic attack, which is somewhat similar but can include a smaller number of symptoms in the attack.
 This type of attack may be easily confused with high levels of anxiety.
-High-level anxiety can occur with physical sensations like an uncomfortable feeling in your stomach or a racing heartbeat, but these feelings may not be as they are in an individual having a panic attack.
+High-level anxiety can occur with physical sensations like an uncomfortable feeling in your stomach, a racing heartbeat, or trouble breathing, but these feelings may not be as they are in an individual having a panic attack.
 They also may not be as long lasting because they may come and go or may occur for only a few seconds or a few minutes before abating.

 Full-blown panic attacks are typically overwhelmingly strong in intensity and can last for several minutes.
 During this time, learning how to calm down from a panic attack can be helpful in reducing the severity of the symptoms.